lucjome/filename-occurrences/README.md

 ### Assumptions
 - case-sensitivity (myfile.txt does not count mYfIlE.txt nor Myfile.txt in its contents)
-- file encoding behaves normally and works with
+- file encoding behaves normally
 - content of the file is separated by newline

 ### Limitations